Feluda: 50 Years of Ray's Detective: Synopsis

 Feluda was created by Satyajit Ray.
-Felu alias Pradosh Chandra Mitter is one of the most popular fictional detective in India turns 50 in the year of 2017.
+Felu alias Pradosh Chandra Mitter is one of the most popular fictional detective in India who turned 50 in the year 2017.
 The documentary contains literary references of Feluda films, interviews of onscreen Feluda and other characters.
 It also contains the history and chronology of the character and its creator Ray, rare audio clips, illustrations etc.